PracticeCraft/roadmap/README.md

 ### Possible pitfalls

 The first thing that comes to mind is there will probably be some minimal costs involved.
 What I don't want to have happen, is for those costs to be passed along to the community.
-Initially I would probably shoulder the cost for DNS registration and whatever would be required for a community to function.
+Initially I would probably have to shoulder the cost for DNS registration and whatever would be required for a community to function.
 Github is free, however the other platforms used might have a fee involved.
+However it ended up working, I would want to make sure that people without the money to spend would still have access - nothing like Patreon or a premium subscription model.
+The free tier is the whole thing.

 The second thing that comes up is how to attract the people with the experience.
 I need to figure out how to market this whole thing if it makes it to launch.

+I don't know if this could be big enough to support languages other than english.
+I don't have direct experience, but it has to be frustrating for people who's first language isn't english to have to learn it in order to be a part of the programming world.